Skip to main content

 Dear [Manager Name],

-Harvest work goes well when people can keep a steady pace without getting careless with the crop.
-That is the kind of summer job I am looking for, and why I would like to join [Farm Name] for the coming season.
+Harvest work goes smoothly when people keep a steady pace without getting careless with the crop.
+That is exactly the kind of summer job I am looking for, and why I would like to join [Farm Name] this season.

-I am applying for a picker role because I enjoy practical outdoor work and I understand that speed only matters when the produce still arrives in good condition.
-My previous seasonal experience at [Previous Farm or Local Market] taught me to stay consistent through early mornings, changing weather, and repetitive tasks that still require attention every hour.
+I am applying for a picker role because I enjoy practical outdoor work and know that speed only matters if produce arrives in good condition.
+My previous seasonal experience at [Previous Farm or Local Market] taught me to stay consistent through early mornings, changing weather, and repetitive tasks that still need attention to detail every hour.

-A typical day makes the point better than any big statement.
-On one busy morning during soft fruit season, the field was wet, the trays were filling unevenly, and we were already behind after a late start.
-I adjusted my row pace, separated damaged fruit immediately instead of carrying it to the crate, and kept my tray loads even so nothing got crushed on the walk back.
-We caught up by midday, and the supervisor used my section for the next collection run because the quality stayed clean.
+A typical day explains it best.
+On one busy morning during soft fruit season, the field was wet, trays were filling unevenly, and we were already behind after a late start.
+I adjusted my pace, separated damaged fruit right away instead of carrying it to the crate, and kept my tray loads even so nothing got crushed on the walk back.
+We caught up by midday, and the supervisor chose my section for the next collection run because the quality stayed high.

-I also bring simple practical advantages.
+I also bring practical advantages.
 I live in [Town], so early starts and short-notice changes are manageable for me.
-I work well in close teams, take instructions without turning every detail into a discussion, and understand that farm work needs people who keep going when the conditions are less comfortable than expected.
+I work well in close teams, follow instructions without turning every detail into a discussion, and understand that farm work needs people who keep going when conditions are less comfortable than expected.

-I am available from [Month] to [Month] and can commit to the schedule you need across the busiest weeks.
-If you are looking for someone who will treat the crop carefully and keep a reliable rhythm in the field, I would be pleased to speak further.
+I am available from [Month] to [Month] and can commit to the schedule you need, even during the busiest weeks.
+If you are looking for someone who will handle the crop carefully and keep a steady, reliable rhythm in the field, I would be pleased to talk further.

 Sincerely,